Note

 Logging#

-One important configuration variable is MNE_LOGGING_LEVEL
+One important configuration variable is MNE_LOGGING_LEVEL.
+Throughout the

 module, messages are generated describing the actions MNE-Python is taking

-determines how many of
+behind the scenes.
+How you set MNE_LOGGING_LEVEL determines how many of

 those messages you see.
 The default logging level on a fresh install of

-MNE-Python is info
+MNE-Python is info.

-The logging levels that can be set as config variables are debug
+The logging levels that can be set as config variables are debug,

-.
+info, warning, error, and critical.
 Around 90% of the log

-messages, so for most users the choice is
+messages in MNE-Python are info messages, so for most users the choice is

-(tell me what is happening) and warning
+between info (tell me what is happening) and warning (tell me only if

 something worrisome happens).
-The debug
+The debug logging level is intended for

 MNE-Python developers.